tommywalsh/csotp/README.md

 This is a more complicated operation that requires a little bit of attention, so wait until you're at a red light to do this, okay?

+## How to install CSotP in your car
+1) Rip out your OEM car stereo and throw it in the trash can.
+2) Install a simple 12V bluetooth receiver/amplifier in its place.
+Ideally this will have an analog volume knob and absolutely no other controls.
+3) Get a cheap used Android device and install this software onto it.
+4) Configure the device to auto-connect to your receiver.
+5) Attach device to your dashboard with velcro tape.

 # But, why?
 (A rant/manifesto)

 Why write a custom player?
 Why not just use something that's already available?
 Basically,